 Industry Analysis & Industry Trends

-One of the defining characteristics of the industry is the dominant position held by a few major players with a strong stable of national and global brand names within different price points and product segments.
-These major players operate on a vertically integrated basis so that competition occurs across the supply chain rather than just at the manufacturing level.
+The Paint and Coatings Manufacturing industry is an important component of Australia's broader chemical segment, despite being in a decline phase.
+The industry includes major players with strong national and global brand names across different pricepoints and product segments.
+These major players are vertically integrated, so competition occurs across the supply chain rather than just at the manufacturing level.